MarzellT/face-attractivness/README.md

 What I currently do is saving all information into a list and then check the list for already present filenames then either appending to the list of raitngs or creating a new list and then appending to the list (depending on the case obviously).

-- implement full argparse together with their options
+## Implement full argparse together with their options
+The following is only tested on Unix systems.
+What already works:
+files: the location of the rating files
+number: number to early stop when using full_folder option
+train: whether to train or inference
+What needs to be implemented
+full_folder: also needs change in the code because we only got the option to load full folders now anyway